hannahbennett27/BE-FT-Northcoders-News/README.md

 Introducing my Northcoders News functioning API; a platform for users to post news articles, make comments and vote on posted content.

-API interacts with a MongoDB database.
+API created using Node.js v10.4.0, interacting with a MongoDB shell v3.0.15 database.

 ## **Getting Started**